 Alkene or Olefin in Organic Chemistry

-Alkenes names as olefins are the unsaturated hydrocarbon containing at least one double or olefinic chemical bond having different types of geometric structure and structural isomerism.
-Alkene or olefin structure is naming by different methods like common olefins molecules, substituted name, and IUPAC nomenclature of organic compounds in chemistry.
-Ethylene, propylene, butylene, etc define the common examples of alkene or olefin.
+Alkenes names as olefins like Ethylene, propylene, butylene, etc are the unsaturated hydrocarbon containing at least one double or olefinic chemical bond having different types of geometric structure and structural isomerism.
+The common molecular formula of alkenes, CnH2n, where n = 1, 2, 3, etc. The double bond is called the olefinic bond or ethylenic bond.
+Alkene or olefin molecule is naming by different methods like common olefins molecules, substituted names, and IUPAC nomenclature of organic compounds in chemistry.

 Common naming of Alkene or Olefin

 Common naming of alkenes or olefins compounds from the corresponding alkanes molecules and named according to the following rule

 - The total number of carbon atom counted in the olefin and the name of the corresponding alkane.